 The Office of the ICAC stores, transfers, and disposes of all personal information securely and in accordance with privacy legislation.

 We take reasonable steps to ensure that personal information held is accurate, complete and up-to-date.

 Individuals may access their personal information held by the Office of the ICAC by making a request under the Information Act.

 The Office of the ICAC deals with complaints about improper conduct in public administration in the Northern Territory.
 There are many other agencies that can accept and deal with complaints about particular government and private sector functions.
 Even for NT Government and local government complaints, there may be a more appropriate office to deal with your complaint.

-It is important that you look through the list below, to see if there is an alternative agency to address issues you are concerned about.
+It is important that you look through the list below to see if there is another agency to address your issue(s) of concern: